MicrosoftDocs/learn/learn-pr/azure/test-bicep-code-using-azure-pipelines/includes/5-exercise-add-lint-validate-stages-pipeline.md

 1. In your browser, navigate to your pipeline.

-1. Select the last run of your pipeline.
+1. Select the most recent run of your pipeline.

    Notice that the pipeline run now shows the three stages you defined in the YAML file.
 Also notice that the **Lint** stage has failed.
-(TODO)

 1. Select the **Lint** stage to see its details.